tengge1/ShadowEditor/README.md

 ## v0.6.0 is Coming Soon

 1. Fix the bug that creates a new mongo connection when request.
+2. Check VR in the status bar to enable VR.

 ## v0.5.10 has Released